Scholes can go on for two more years, says Neville

-MUMBAI Paul Scholes should play on beyond this season after a shock return from retirement that has saved Manchester United a fortune in the January transfer window, according to the club's ex-captain Gary Neville.
+MUMBAI Paul Scholes should play on beyond this season after a shock return from retirement that has saved Manchester United a fortune in the January transfer window, according to former captain Gary Neville.

-Scholes, the 37-year-old former England midfielder who retired at the end of last season, made a winning return for United in their 3-2 FA Cup third round victory at Manchester City on Sunday amid rapturous applause.
+Scholes, the 37-year-old former England midfielder who retired at the end of last season, made a winning return for the club in the FA Cup third round match against Manchester City on Sunday amid rapturous applause.

-United have said Scholes has made himself available until the end of the present campaign.
+United have said Scholes has made himself available until the end of the season.

-"He missed football and he wanted to carry on," former England defender Neville, now a television pundit, told reporters on a visit to Mumbai to promote the Manchester United Cafe Bar.
+"He missed football and he wanted to carry on," former England defender Neville, who is now a television pundit, told reporters on a visit to Mumbai to promote the Manchester United Cafe Bar.

 "I think it's a great boost for Manchester United that he comes back and plays at this time when the team has suffered so badly with injuries.
 We have seen so many players playing out of position in the midfield."